 - To sustain capacity for healthy environments in school communities.

 APPLE Schools started in 2008.
 It had been developed, piloted, delivered and evaluated under the direction of Professor Paul Veugelers in the School of Public Health.
 The program was operated by the School of Public Health at the University of Alberta until September 1, 2013.
-Ongoing management and delivery of this flourishing program now occurs independently from the University of Alberta under the direction of The APPLE Schools Foundation's Board of Directors.
+Ongoing management and delivery of this flourishing program now occurs independently from the University of Alberta under the direction of the The APPLE Schools Foundation's Board of Directors.
 With its proven success in improving children's health, APPLE Schools now reaches more than 16,500 children in 51 Alberta schools.
-The APPLE Schools Foundation provides funding to support the mandate of the project.
+The APPLE Schools Foundation, a registered charitable foundation, provides funding to support the mandate of the project.
 The Foundation's mandate is to conceive, deliver and assess programs designed to enable individuals and communities to adopt practices to enhance individual and community health and education, and prevent chronic disease.

 The APPLE Schools staff provides extensive experience and expertise on the implementation of comprehensive school health in vulnerable school communities.